lmc2179/lmc2179.github.io/drafts/shapley.md

 There are lots of reasons we might ask this question:
 * It gives us a quick check on whether the model is doing something surprising - if it's relying heavily on a feature we weren't expecting to be important,
 * We want to explain anomalously high predictions to see what's driving them.
 Similarly, we might use this to do root cause analysis - if the model predicts a surprisingly large value, we can get some intuition about what potential root cause is relevant.
-* We can start to understand what the largest potential causal drivers of the outcome are.
+* We can think about unit-level interventions
+* "Automatic case study"

 Let's return to a familiar example.
 Imagine you've decided you want to go buy a house, and so you do the most normal thing for a prospective homebuyer to do an create a machine learning model that predicts sale price based on house attributes.
 You now have a model that gives you $\mathbb{E}[Price \mid Attributes]$, the expected price given what we know about the house.
 You also have a specific house you're looking at, but _wow_ is it expensive.
 Why, what specifically about it makes the model think it is expensive?
 We can answer this question by getting a _unit-level feature explanation_.

 ### Population-level feature importance vs unit-level feature explanations

-Feature importance vs explanations of a single prediction
+imagine we actually knew the function f:X -> y, inspecting it would tell us interesting things. well we have an approximation to it at least. if the CV scores are good it may even be a useful approximation. "why does the approximation to f think that f(X) is different from the average".
+Said another way, f(X) - E[f(X)] tells us "does the model think this outcome is unusual"

+It's important not to confuse two similar but not identical concepts:
-Interpreting model-level parameters like regression coefficients gives us a population-level explanation.
-Population explanation = "What columns are important in $f(X) = \mathbb{E}[y \mid X]$?"
+* Feature importance tells us something about which features the model uses in general.
+RF importance, regression coefficients, permutation, etc. "What columns are important in $f(X) = \mathbb{E}[y \mid X]$?"
 "What columns of $X$ are associated with changes in $f(X)$?"
 What in general is correlated with house price?

-In order to ask why any _particular_ house is so expensive is ...

-Unit explanation = "Which of the observed values of X_i explains why f(X_i) is far from $\mathbb{E}[f(X)]$?
+* Prediction explanations, which tell us which features are most useful in predicting this unit's outcome.
+SHAP, LIME. why is this house so much more expensive than average?
+"Which of the observed values of X_i explains why f(X_i) is far from $\mathbb{E}[f(X)]$?
 What makes this unit's predicted outcome different from the average unit's outcome?"

-Why is are unit-level explanations useful?
-* Root cause analysis for an outlier
-* Potential areas for unit-level intervention
-* "Automatic case study"
-* Why did this get flagged as fraud (robocop examples)

-imagine we actually knew the function f:X -> y, inspecting it would tell us interesting things

-f(X) - E[f(X)] tells us "does the model think this outcome is unusual". shap tells us "what about X makes the model think this outcome will be unusual"

-well we have an approximation to it at least. if the CV scores are good it may even be a useful approximation

-"why does the approximation to f think that f(X) is different from the average"

 ### What would a useful explanation?
 The case of linear models